jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/io.rst

 Configuration files
 *******************

-Configuration files use XML or JSON (future versions).
-Most files are specific to each arm identified by its :ref:`serial number
-<serial-number>`.
-There are a few files than can be shared across
+Configuration files use JSON.
+Most files are specific to each arm identified by its :ref:`serial number <serial-number>`.
+There are a few files than can be shared across sites.
-sites.
 These are used for digital IOs and therefore do not require any calibration.
 They can be found in the main dVRK repository under ``share/io``.

 Applications
 ************